NaishaShetty/LCD-Reader/backend/README.md

 ## ⚙️ Propellor Testing System — Backend (FastAPI + YOLO + OCR)

-This backend powers the Propellor Testing System, a video-based OCR pipeline built using FastAPI, YOLOv8, and OpenCV.
+A high-performance FastAPI backend for the Propellor Testing System, designed to process video inputs, extract LCD readings using YOLOv8 OCR, and generate analytical performance reports.
+It powers the React frontend by handling video uploads, background frame processing, and database management for test sessions.

+## Overview

+The backend provides APIs and background processing logic to:

+- Accept video uploads (Current, Thrust, and RPM tests).
+- Extract frames at user-selected FPS (1–10 FPS).
+- Use YOLOv8 to recognize LCD digits in frames.
+- Generate time-series CSVs and analytical graphs.
+- Calculate performance metrics such as Power and Efficiency.
-It extracts LCD readings (Current, Thrust, RPM) from uploaded videos, generates analytical reports (CSV + Graphs), and saves test data in a local SQLite database.
+- Store and retrieve test sessions from a local SQLite database.
+- Expose all results and history via REST API endpoints.

-## Core Backend Technologies
+## Core Framework

 - FastAPI
 - Uvicorn

+## Computer Vision & Processing

-- OpenCV
+- opencv-python
-- NumPy
+- ffmpeg-python
-- Pandas
+- ultralytics
-- Matplotlib
+- numpy
-- FFmpeg-Python
+- pandas
-- Ultralytics (YOLOv8)
+- matplotlib

+  ## Configuration & Upload Handling

   - PyYAML
-- Python-Multipart
+-  python-multipart

 ## Backend Setup